 Despite these challenges, the Lanna people maintained their cultural identity and resilience.
 They continued to practice their traditions, preserve their language, and uphold the teachings of Theravada Buddhism.
 The kingdom’s rich heritage, including its art, architecture, and literature, continued to thrive, albeit on a smaller scale.

-The Burmese occupation had a lasting impact.
+The Burmese occupation left a lasting impact.
 The invaders imposed heavy taxes, conscripted Lanna soldiers, and plundered the kingdom.
-Many Lanna people were forced into slavery or forced to relocate to Burma.
-The Burmese also targeted Lanna’s Buddhist temples, destroying many of them and looting their treasures.
+The Burmese forced many Lanna people into slavery or relocation.
+They also targeted Buddhist temples, destroying structures and looting treasures.

-The Burmese rule over Lanna lasted for over two centuries, until the late 18th century when the kingdom was liberated by a joint effort of Lanna and Siamese forces.
-While the Burmese occupation left a deep mark on Lanna’s history, it also forged a resilient mix of both the Burmese and Lanna people.
-The two came together to form what we consider Chiang Mai heritage today.
+The Burmese ruled Lanna for over two centuries until a joint effort of Lanna and Siamese forces liberated the kingdom in the late 18th century.
+While the Burmese occupation left a deep mark on Lanna’s history, it also forged a resilient cultural mix.
+These two groups came together to form the Chiang Mai heritage we celebrate today.

 The Siamese Era

 The Siamese era marked a significant period in Chiang Mai’s history, reshaping its trajectory and influencing its culture.
-After Burmese domination, Chiang Mai was liberated by the Siamese King Taksin in 1774.
-This event marked the start of a new hopeful era, one that could return Chiang Mai to its previous heights.
+After Burmese domination, Siamese King Taksin liberated Chiang Mai in 1774.
+This event launched a hopeful new era that could return Chiang Mai to its previous heights.

 Chao Kawila was a charismatic leader who played a crucial role in the city’s resurgence.
 He encouraged the resettlement of the city, attracting people from various ethnic groups to rebuild Chiang Mai.
 Kawila’s efforts led to a revival of trade and commerce, as well as the restoration of many city temples.

-As the 19th century progressed, the government began to exert greater control over Chiang Mai.
-Reforms were initiated that were to help modernise the kingdom.
-These reforms had a significant impact.
-Chiang Mai became more integrated into the broader Siamese state.
+As the 19th century progressed, the government exerted greater control over Chiang Mai.
+The state initiated reforms to help modernise the kingdom.
+These reforms made a significant impact.
+Chiang Mai integrated more deeply into the broader Siamese state.

 Cultural Heritage Lives On

-In addition to the visual arts, the Lanna Kingdom also excelled in the performing arts.
-Traditional Lanna dances, like Fon Lek and Fon Rai, are performed in festivals and ceremonies.
-These dances incorporate intricate hand gestures and colourful costumes, reflecting the culture of the Lanna people.
+Beyond visual arts, the Lanna Kingdom excelled in the performing arts.
+People perform traditional Lanna dances, like Fon Lek and Fon Rai, during festivals and ceremonies.
+These dances incorporate intricate hand gestures and colourful costumes, reflecting Lanna culture.

 Sunday Walking Street